Bishop Peter Joseph Jugis is a native of Charlotte, N.C., and is the fourth Bishop of the Diocese of Charlotte.

 - Our Lady of Lourdes Catholic Church, Monroe, NC

-Pope (now Saint) John Paul II named Father Jugis a bishop in August 2003, succeeding the Most Reverend William G. Curlin, who retired as the third Bishop of Charlotte in 2002.
+Pope (now St.) John Paul II appointed Father Jugis as Bishop of Charlotte in August 2003, succeeding the Most Reverend William G. Curlin, who retired as the third Bishop of Charlotte in 2002.
 His episcopal ordination took place at St. Matthew Catholic Church in Charlotte on Oct.
 24, 2003.